ryanmimrie/ryanmimrie.github.io/consultancy.md

 ## Services

 <div style="font-size: 0.9em;">With expertise in molecular biology, microbiology, bioinformatics, programming, and statistics, I have been actively collaborating with industry partners for years and am happy to receive any new enquiries.
-Feel free to contact me at [ryan.m.imrie@gmail.com](mailto:ryan.m.imrie@gmail.com) with any questions.</div>
+Feel free to contact me at <a href="mailto:ryan.m.imrie@gmail.com">ryan.m.imrie@gmail.com</a> with any questions.</div>

 #### Assay Design, Wet-Lab Workflows, and SOPs